tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

 ### Issue 3: Indexing Delays Consensus

-Within the node, indexing hooks in to the same internal pubsub dispatcher that is used to export events to the [event subscription RPC API][event-rpc].
-In contrast with RPC subscribers, however, indexing is a "privileged" subscriber:
+Within the node, indexing hooks in to the same internal pubsub dispatcher that is used to export event items to the [event subscription RPC API][event-rpc].
-If an RPC subscriber is "too slow", the node may terminate the subscription and disconnect the client.
-That means that RPC subscribers may lose (miss) events.
+In contrast with RPC subscribers, however, indexing is a "privileged"
+subscriber: If an RPC subscriber is "too slow", the node may terminate the subscription and disconnect the client.
+That means that RPC subscribers may lose (miss) event items.
 The indexer, however, is "unbuffered", and the publisher will never drop or disconnect from it.
-If the indexer is slow, the publisher will block until it returns, to ensure that no events are lost.
+If the indexer is slow, the publisher will block until it returns, to ensure that no event items are lost.

 In practice, this means that the performance of the indexer has a direct effect on the performance of the consensus node: If the indexer is slow or stalls, it